|Glossary of Purchasing and Warehouse Inventory Terms (For Reference Only)

 Rack-Wood or metal framework upon which units or unitized loads are plank.

-deep.
 Rack slots may be fixed or floating.
 Fixed slots are usually located at the first and second level.
-Using modern stock picking lift
+Using modern stock picking lift trucks,

-trucks, all slots can be fixed slots.
-The advantage of the stock picker is that you can substitute moving up and down for travel distance,
+all slots can be fixed slots.
+The advantage of the stock picker is that you can substitute moving up and down for travel distance, a fact

 Receiving Report-A form used by the receiving unit to inform others of the receipt of goods purchased.

 Rectangular Pinwheel Course Pattern - An arrangement of warehousing units in which two pair of uni-block patterns are arranged in an

 Recyclable Materials-Goods that may be collected for reuse as material to manufacture new products.